 Naloxone: What you need to know about this lifesaving drug

-(NEW YORK) — The opioid crisis has been front and center this week thanks to President Donald Trump’s visit to New Hampshire, a state that has been particularly plagued by opioid-related deaths.
+(NEW YORK CITY) — The opioid crisis has been front and center this week thanks to President Donald Trump’s visit to New Hampshire, a state that has been particularly plagued by opioid-related deaths.

 Drug overdose deaths are on the rise, according to the Centers for Disease Control and Prevention, and in 2016, two-thirds of those cases involved opioids.